WHY DO COPS SUCCEED?

 I do know, having talked to [Pittsburgh PD] Commissioner Davis, that they are intent on taking this consent decree seriously.
 But they also realize you can’t tell a neighborhood group that is complaining about drugs and gang activity, “We’ll get to you in a few years once we implement constitutional policing.”

 Granting DOJ supervisory authority over local law enforcement has given rise to a profitable industry of oversight.
-In one reported example, the consulting firm that investigated Cleveland PD earned a tidy $4.9 million for its efforts.
+In one reported example, the consulting firm that investigated Cleveland PD earned $4.9 million for its efforts.
 In addition, each of fifteen “experts” hired to monitor the department’s compliance with the consent decree was paid a tidy $250 per hour; their first month’s bill exceeded $100,000.

 DOJ’s interventions may also have troubled shelf lives.
 Good cops (we assume they’re in the vast majority) tend to look on the broad slap-downs as uninformed assaults on a demanding craft.
 And as the experience in Pittsburgh suggests, the fault-finding process may not be the best platform for lasting reform.
 When police-citizen encounters go seriously wrong, or when enforcement policies or practices seem to discriminate against groups, it’s tempting to blame the “usual suspects”: say, poor training, lousy hiring, or racial animus.
 But researchers know that findings from retrospective studies must be generalized with great care.
 In the complex environment of policing one can speculate about policies and motives and muse about “what-if’s” until the cows come home.
 But the danger of confirmation bias – affirming what’s most convenient to believe – always lurks.